Keeping up with Amazon is a seemingly impossible feat when it comes to ecommerce fulfillment.

 The above examples all utilize Shopify Shipping Scripts (alongside UX customizations).
 You can check out five Shipping Script templates here for inspiration or learn more about creating Shipping Scripts here.

-One of the challenges automating free shipping generates is making sure it only applies to the least expensive shipping option.
-If you offer a code and customers use it get priority or overnight shipping for small order, that can seriously hurt profitability.
+One of the challenges of automating free shipping is making sure it only applies to the least expensive shipping option.
+If customers use a discount code to get priority or overnight shipping for small order, that can seriously hurt profitability.